 "Sitting quietly and watching the fish, feeling the breeze, hearing the birds are almost forms of meditation and contemplation."

 If you need a bit of peace, consider trying meditation and mindfulness.
 There are lots of meditation apps which could be really helpful, including popular choices Calm and Headspace.
 If you find the apps aren't helping you to relax, going for a walk or spending some time in nature can be soothing at difficult times.
 It's a tricky time to forget the world and find inner calm, but according to some gransnetters, it can be done.

 "I find having a routine helps me.
 I make coffee/tea at 8am.
 I do Joe Wicks PE at 9am, then have breakfast followed by a shower."

 "I've been trying online exercise (I'm VERY unfit).
 It exhausts me but makes me feel happier after."

 Exercise is a source of much-needed endorphins and a great way to keep your spirits up.
-If you're feeling energetic you might want to join in with Joe Wicks on YouTube, who runs a PE class every day at 9am.
-Gransnetters have reported enjoying his classes as well as the routine a daily workout provides.
-We have a useful guide to indoor exercise too, including an exercise video of the day, and our forums are full of ideas if you're thinking of starting up an exercise routine.
+We have a useful guide to indoor exercise here, including a series of exercise videos of the day that you can try at home, and our forums are full of ideas if you're thinking of starting up an exercise routine.